 Depending on the combination of mineral impurities, garnets get unique colours and shades.
-For example, iron and chromium mix produce a purple garnet.
+For example, an iron and chromium mix produces a purple garnet.

 As in the case of all gemstones, rare coloured garnets are the most expensive.
-Some of the rarest colour garnets are the rich orange-red Spessartine, also known as Mandarin, and the trio of rich greens, Tsavorite, Demantoid and Uvarovite.
-However, the most highly valued type is the Colour-Change Garnet from Madagascar and Tanzania, which appears blue in daylight and red or purple under artificial light.
+Some of the rarest colour garnets are the rich orange-red spessartine, also known as mandarin garnet, and the trio of rich greens, tsavorite, demantoid and uvarovite.
+However, the most highly valued type is the colour-change Garnet from Madagascar and Tanzania, which appears blue in daylight and red or purple under artificial light.
 Plain blue garnets do not exist.

 As a general rule, garnets with fewer incisions are more valuable.
 A typical garnet should be eye-clean; blemishes and inclusions are not that tolerated.

-However, the story changes a little when it comes to unique incisions, which can increase the value of a stone.
-For example, Russian Demantoid garnets can have “horsetail” inclusions which are fine golden hair-like flaws within the gem.
-Such rare incisions are regarded by gem collectors, as they serve as a reliable indication of their Russian origin.
+However, the story changes a little when it comes to unique inclusions, as they can increase the value of a stone.
+For example, Russian demantoid garnets can have “horsetail” inclusions, fine golden hair-like flaws within the gem.
+Such rare inclusions are regarded by gem collectors, as they serve as a reliable indication of their Russian origin.

-Another example is the rare and expensive Uvarovite garnet, which is an opaque stone, meaning clarity does not come into it.
-The third premium-priced garnet variety is Tsavorite.
-While clean Tsavorites are more valuable, it is expected that a large gem may have some flaws.
+Another example is the rare and expensive uvarovite garnet.
+It is an opaque stone, meaning clarity does not come into it.
+The third premium-priced garnet variety is tsavorite.
+While clean tsavorites are more valuable, it is expected that a large gem may have some flaws.